Or for more information:

 • Relevant (reasonable, realistic and resourced, results-based)

-• Time bound (time-based, time limited, time/cost limited, timely, time-sensitive
+• Time bound (time-based, time-limited, time/cost limited, timely, time-sensitive

 Workplace Collaboration and Communication